sbh4th/nasem/NASEM-remarks.md

 - Finally, I'd like to highlight some new work that is improving our ability to document the impacts of intersectional identities on health.
 As we have already heard, data constraints can place severe limits on our ability to reconcile our aspirations for measurement with reality.
 Small sample sizes and unrepresentative data severely hamper our ability to, for example, assess the impact of exposure to multiple identities.

+- The fact that groups are small does not necessarily mean that they don't carry moral weight or should not be the focus of our attention.

 - In recent years social epidemiologists have been taking advantage of multi-level models typically used to look at individuals clustering within neighborhoods or counties, and instead using them to look at how individuals cluster within intersectional social strata.

 - The key idea here is that